Robotron: 2084: Remakes and sequels

 Vid Kidz developed an official sequel, Blaster, in 1983.
 The game is set in the same universe and takes place in 2085 in a world overrun by Robotrons.
 Jarvis planned to develop other sequels, but the video game crash of 1983 halted most video game production for a few years.
-Williams considered creating a proper sequel in the mid-1980s as well as a movie adaptation.
+Williams considered creating a proper sequel in the mid-1980s as well as a film adaptation.